 Despite living in one of the wealthiest states in the country, many Marylanders struggle with hunger.

-- Nearly 10 percent of Marylanders live below the poverty line.
+- Nearly 10 percent of Marylanders (pdf) live below the poverty line.

-With the cost of living in many Maryland counties well above the national average, families are struggling to pay their housing costs, put gas in their cars and pay their heating and air conditioning bills.
-Many Maryland families may make choices that lead to hunger and poor nutrition.
-Many children go without meals.
-Adults struggling with low wages wonder if they have enough food to last the week.
-Seniors must choose between paying for food or for medicine.
+With the cost of living in Maryland well above the national average, many families are struggling to pay their housing costs, put gas in their cars and pay their bills.

 But the federal nutrition programs can help.
 Programs like the Food Supplement Program, school meals, afterschool and summer meals, and WIC can help connect struggling Marylanders to three meals a day.